Taklamakan Desert: Oasis

 The Molcha (Moleqie) River forms a vast alluvial fan at the southern border of the Taklamakan Desert, as it leaves the Altyn-Tagh mountains and enters the desert in the western part of the Qiemo County.
 The left side appears blue from water flowing in many streams.
 The picture is taken in May, when the river is full with the snow/glacier meltwater.

 The Taklamakan Desert has very little water, making it hazardous to cross.
 Merchant caravans on the Silk Road would stop for relief at its thriving oasis towns.
 It was in close proximity to many ancient civilizations—to the Northwest is the Amu Darya basin, to the southwest the Afghanistan mountain passes lead to Iran and India, to the east is China, and even to the north ancient towns such as Almaty can be found.

 The key oasis towns, watered by rainfall from the mountains, were Kashgar, Miran, Niya, Yarkand, and Khotan (Hetian) to the south, Kuqa and Turpan in the north, and Loulan and Dunhuang in the east.
 Now, many sites, such as Miran and Gaochang, stand in ruins, and encompass sparsely inhabited zones in the modern Xinjiang Autonomous Region of the People's Republic of China.

 Numerous archaeological treasures have been found in the sand-buried ruins of the Taklamakan.
 They point to Tocharian, early Hellenistic, Indian, and Buddhist influences.
 Its treasures and dangers have been vividly described by Aurel Stein, Sven Hedin, Albert von Le Coq, and Paul Pelliot.

 Mummies, some dated to as far back as 4000 years, have been found in the region.

 Later, the Taklamakan was inhabited by Turkic peoples.
+The Indo-European-speaking Tocharians were assimilated by the Turkic Uyghurs who migrated into the Tarim Basin around the 9th century.
 Starting with the Han dynasty, the Chinese sporadically extended their control to the oasis cities of the Taklamakan Desert to control important silk road trade routes across Central Asia.
 Periods of Chinese rule were interspersed with rule by Turkic, Mongol and Tibetan peoples.
 The present population consists largely of Turkic Uyghur people and ethnic Han Chinese.